 Once student nominations have been received and sorted, the selection committee will contact relevant departments and seek supporting information from the faculty member in charge of the course with which the TF or PTAI was affiliated, or as relevant, the DUS, DGS, Chair, or other departmental officer of the program sponsoring the course.
 These additional materials help the selection committee to make its final choices from among those nominated by undergraduates.

-The number of Prize Teaching Fellowships is not strictly capped, but is expected in any given year to lie between ten and fifteen.
+The number of Prize Teaching Fellowships is not strictly capped, but is expected in any given year to lie between six and ten.

-The recipients of Prize Teaching Fellowships receive a cash prize of $3000 to be awarded in spring 2021.
+The recipients of Prize Teaching Fellowships receive a cash prize of $3,000 to be awarded in May.

-Those selected as Prize Teaching Fellows will be honored at a dinner in fall 2021, hosted by the Dean of the Graduate School and the Dean of Yale College.
+Those selected as Prize Teaching Fellows will be honored at a dinner in October, hosted by the Dean of the Graduate School and the Dean of Yale College.